 Baritone Michael Weyandt continues to engage audiences with his “virile, ardent” singing and “notable characterizations” in a repertoire that spans from Handel’s earliest to living composers’ latest works.

-Mr. Weyandt has spent much of the last season in the performance and premiere of new works, including When Adonis Calls with Operamission (recently selected by Opera America for a 2017 fellowship); American Opera Projects’ Composers and the Voice series; a concert at National Sawdust of recent and upcoming operatic works, with American Lyric Theater; and concerts with the Da Capo Chamber Players at Merkin Hall and Bard.
+2015-2016 saw the performance and premiere of new works, including When Adonis Calls with Operamission (recently selected by Opera America for a 2017 fellowship); American Opera Projects’ Composers and the Voice series; a concert at National Sawdust of recent and upcoming operatic works, with American Lyric Theater; and concerts with the Da Capo Chamber Players at Merkin Hall and Bard.

 His recent roles include Marcello and Schaunard in La Bohème with Lyric Opera of Virginia and Dicapo Opera Theater.
 He also worked on Gotham Chamber Opera’s innovative double-bill of Monteverdi’s Il combattimento di Tancredi e Clorinda and the world-premiere of Lembit Beecher’s I Have No Stories to Tell You.
 He then sang the world-premiere of Edward Hamel’s Approach Prune Destroy Begin with the renowned Talea Ensemble at the 2014 MATA Festival in New York City.
 In Europe, he performed as soloist with the Copenhagen Oratorio Choir in the Bach Christmas Oratorio and Handel’s Messiah, and also toured Lithuania with pianist Justas Servenikas in a recital featuring Schumann’s Dichterliebe and Barber’s Hermit Songs.